devhelpr/flowrunner-canvas/readme.md

 - either add the startFlowServer task to your other gulp tasks using gulp.series and just run gulp or start it directly from the commandline using 'gulp startFlowServer'

+# How to use Flowrunner-canvas in your own project with webpack and as import

+Requirements :
+- webpack 5
+- webpack 5 required config :
+	experiments: {
+    	asyncWebAssembly: true
+    }
+- wasm extension should be allowed on your webserver

 # Publish and build instruction in case you want to contribute to flowrunner-canvas itself

 - npx gulp